cosmos/testnets/testnet-tuesdays/gameday08/README.md

 * Group A: Upgrade to Gaia `v22.1.0` at the specified halt height
 * Group B: Roll back and upgrade to Gaia `v22.1.0` **after** the chain halts

-> We have swapped the group roles from the previous upgrade drill so that everyone has a chance to try recovering their node!
+> We will swap the group roles from the previous upgrade drill so that everyone has a chance to try recovering their node!

 ### Testnet Incentives Program (TIP) Eligibility